 From the September 2019 LSAT onward, all students taking the LSAT will use the digital format.

-The Reading Comp section won’t change too much either.
+The Reading Comp section didn’t change too much either.
 In this section, the right side of the screen holds the entire question, while the left side presents the complete passage.
 Unfortunately, you do have to scroll through the passage since it can’t all show on the screen at the same time, but this shouldn’t be too much trouble.
 As in the LR section, you can easily highlight, underline, eliminate answers, and flag questions to come back to.

-The best news about the advent of the digital LSAT is that it brings about the much-desired elimination of the writing portion of the test.
+The best news about the advent of the digital LSAT is that it brought about the much-desired elimination of the writing portion of the test.
 So, instead of spending 35 excruciating minutes at the end of the test writing a bunch of nothing, you can now do the writing portion online.
 Also, you only have to complete the writing sample once.
 How this change will affect the significance of this previously unimportant part of the test is yet to be determined.

 The tablet also has a stand that can tilt the screen up, or students can let it sit flat on the desk.